 The safety inspection should take about 1-½ hours for most vehicles once the registered inspection mechanic begins work.
 Certain vehicles (e.g., trailers) may take less time so it is best to check with the station.
 When the mechanic has finished, he will prepare an inspection report that shows the vehicle parts or systems examined and whether or not they have met Maryland’s standards.
 See Appendix A for more information.

-If the vehicle meets all safety standards, the registered inspection mechanic will prepare and give you two copies of the Maryland Inspection Certificate.
-You should take the MVA copy (green) to any full service MVA branch office and submit it with the other documents needed to title and register your vehicle in Maryland.
-The Purchaser’s copy (goldenrod) is for your records.
-If a dealer owns the vehicle, the Purchaser’s copy must be affixed to the vehicle’s window.
+If the vehicle meets all safety standards, the registered inspection mechanic will prepare and give you two copies of the Maryland Inspection Certificate, or electronically transmit the e-inspection to the MVA.
+You should take the MVA copy (green) to any full service MVA branch officeor a licensed tag and title serviceand submit it with the other documents needed to title and register your vehicle in Maryland.
+The purchaser’s copy (goldenrod) is for your records.
+If a dealer owns the vehicle, the purchaser's copy must be affixed to the vehicle's window.
+Click here to verify an e-inspection certificate has been electronically sent to the MVA.

 What happens if my vehicle fails the safety inspection?